Oil loses lustre as banks cash in on cleaner commodities

 “As we move toward a decarbonised economy these businesses realise they need to be involved in electricity,” said Jonathan Funnell at recruiters Proco Commodities.
 “Oil (revenues) being so bad has brought this to the forefront.”

-The world's 12 biggest investment banks earned a combined $2.5 billion (£2 billion) from power, natural gas and metals last year, according to previously unpublished data provided to Reuters by consultancy Coalition www.coalition.com.
-That's more than five times the $450 million they made from oil.
+The world’s 12 biggest investment banks earned a combined $2.5 billion from power, natural gas and metals last year, according to previously unpublished data provided to Reuters by consultancy Coalition.
+That’s more than five times the $450 million they made from oil.

 Four headhunters specialising in commodities positions said hiring in the oil sector fell 20%-25% over the last 18 months or so.
 Hiring of power and gas specialists, meanwhile, rose about 20% and there was an increase in metals desks of 5%-10%.